Halloween Screams: Voice cast

-Miscellaneous
+Trivia

 The projections used on the sphere to the upper left of the castle were later used as projections on the Fantasmic! mist screens at the Rivers of America during the show.
 The decision to have video playback during the fireworks was made in October 2009.
 In 2015, the projectors installed for Disneyland Forever at the castle were also utilized.
 Not only are they an addition to the show, they are also used to project various images during the party hours.
 Projections used on the sphere were modified as well.

 In 2018, the last year of the show exclusive to Mickey's Halloween Party, the projections were expanded to across the park with Main Street U.S.A. now using the projection mapping and searchlights to accommodate the show's viewing.

 The show was formerly only performed during Mickey's Halloween Party, for party guests only.
 On occasions where the show is cancelled during the Halloween Party, the show is presented the next night, even if this is not a party night, as the fireworks cannot be taken out from the launch tubes to be saved for another night.

 The 2019 showing of the show was the first public showing in decades since the opening year in 2009 after Halloween Party moved to Disney California Adventure.
 The show saw many changes: